gjtorikian/commonmarker/README.md

 # <p>“Hello,” said the spider.</p>\n
 ```

-To have multiple options applied, pass in an array of options,:
+To have multiple options applied, pass in an array of options:

 ``` ruby
 require 'commonmarker'